Alison Wells – Equipment coordinator Alison.wells@kellerwells.com

 - Viking Combs– recommended for long and medium staple sheep’s wool, as well as llama and Angora goat.
 They have a double row of 5.5″ tines.

-- Wool Handcards
+- Wool Handcards 2 sets

 Samples